dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

-          private-memory                 Amount of private virtual memory used by the process (KB) working-set                    Amount of working set used by the process (KB) virtual-memory                 Amount of virtual memory used by the process (KB) gc-total-memory                Amount of commited virtual memory used by the GC (KB) exceptions-thrown-rate         Number of exceptions thrown in a recent 1 minute window (exceptions/min) lock-contention-rate           Number of instances of lock contention on runtime implemented locks in a recent 1 minute window (contentions/min)
+          private-memory                 Amount of private virtual memory used by the process (KB) working-set                    Amount of working set used by the process (KB) virtual-memory                 Amount of virtual memory used by the process (KB) gc-total-memory                Amount of committed virtual memory used by the GC (KB) exceptions-thrown-rate         Number of exceptions thrown in a recent 1 minute window (exceptions/min) lock-contention-rate           Number of instances of lock contention on runtime implemented locks in a recent 1 minute window (contentions/min)